 With iSpring, Hyundai Mobis provides high-quality training to 400 dealerships in Russia.

 “We mostly train parts managers.
 With iSpring Learn, we teach them how to work in the Dealer Communication System (DCS) and assign them courses about our corporate culture and main business processes.

 Having moved to online learning, we managed to reduce training costs by 5X and tripled the pace of learning and enrollment.”

-By investing in a corporate LMS, you can provide your employees and partners with continuous training.
+By investing in a corporate LMS platform, you can provide your employees and partners with continuous learning.
 Ongoing professional development is a driving force behind achieving goals and remaining competitive.
 Companies that know more, grow more!

 How to Select the Right Corporate LMS

 Selecting the right learning management system for your company can be quite challenging and take a great deal of time and money.
 There are a lot of things to keep in mind, such as whether or not the LMS can really help solve your existing business problem, whether it has all the necessary features to fit your training needs, or if it’s going to stay within your budget.